-Joseph is a senior lecturer in Philosophy and Undergraduate Coordinator at the University of Notre Dame Australia, within the School of Philosphy and Theology at the Fremantle campus in Western Australia.
-Joseph serves as the Undergraduate Philosophy Coordinator and has expertise in teaching philosophy (metaphysics, logic, and ethics) and is the author of several publications with the areas of metaphysics, phenomenology and ethics.
+Joseph is a Senior Lecturer in Philosophy and Postgraduate Ethics at the University of Notre Dame Australia, Fremantle campus, Western Australia.
+Joseph serves as the Undergraduate Philosophy Coordinator and has expertise in teaching philosophy (metaphysics, phenomenology, logic, and ethics) and is the author of several publications within the areas of metaphysics, phenomenology and ethics.
 Increasingly operating as an advocate, researcher and activist across the mental health and disability services sectors.

 Royal Melbourne Institute of Technology GPO Box 2476, Melbourne VIC 3001 +61 (0) 3 9925 5515 [email protected]